Emerging market pain dominates G20 economy talks

 The BRICS announced they would commit $100 billion to a currency reserve pool that could help defend against a balance of payments crisis, although the mechanism will take some time yet to set up.

-"The eventual normalisation of monetary policies needs to be effectively and carefully calibrated and clearly communicated," Brazil, Russia, India, China and South Africa said in a joint statement.
+"The eventual normalization of monetary policies needs to be effectively and carefully calibrated and clearly communicated," Brazil, Russia, India, China and South Africa said in a joint statement.

 A Japanese government official said that at finance ministers' talks over dinner, no countries were explicitly critical of the Fed although it was discussed at length.